Small Group Experiential Travel

 Included Meal(s): Breakfast and Lunch

-Our tour takes us south along the Atlantic Seaboard where we have spectacular views of some of Cape Town's most affluent neighbourhoods and spectacular mountain and coastal scenery.
-We have a brief photo stop just before Camp's Bay, a pretty surf-side suburban community featuring the classic view of the town with the 'Twelve Apostles' peaks as a backdrop.
+Today brings our quintessential full-day Cape Peninsula tour, taking us south along the Atlantic Seaboard with views of Cape Town's most affluent neighbourhoods set against mountain and coastal scenery.
+We make a photo stop before Camps Bay, a surf-side community featuring the classic view of the town with the 'Twelve Apostles' peaks as backdrop.

-We continue south along a seaside-hugging route, through the town of Hout Bay and the famous Chapman's Peak Drive, one of the most spectacular marine drives anywhere in the world.
-The 9km route, with its 114 curves, skirts the rocky coastline of Chapman's Peak, the 593m high southerly extension of Constantia Berg.
+Continuing south along the seaside route, we pass through Hout Bay and tackle the famous Chapman's Peak Drive, one of the world's most spectacular marine drives.
+The 9 km (5.6 mile) route includes 114 curves as it skirts the rocky coastline of Chapman's Peak, the 593-metre (1,946-foot) high southerly extension of Constantia Berg.

 Our next stop is the Cape of Good Hope Nature Reserve and Cape Point.
-The reserve is a wildflower, bird, and animal paradise on 77 sq km (30 sq miles) of the Cape Peninsula.
-The reserve is also home to eland, springbok, bontebok, baboon, and zebra.
-Within the reserve are Cape Point and the Cape of Good Hope, the most southwesterly point on the African continent.
+The reserve encompasses 77 square kilometres (30 square miles) of the Cape Peninsula as a wildflower, bird, and animal paradise.
+Wildlife includes eland, springbok, bontebok, baboons, and zebra.
+Within the reserve, we visit Cape Point and the Cape of Good Hope, the most southwesterly point on the African continent.

-After a break for lunch and free time at Cape Point, we head north again, stopping briefly at the Cape of Good Hope, before continuing back up the Indian Ocean side of the peninsula, passing through Simonstown, founded by the Dutch in 1741 as a naval depot and named for Simon van der Stel, governor of Cape Colony from 1679 to 1697.
-Today Simonstown is famous for its distinctly English architecture and atmosphere, and the southernmost train station on the continent.
-Depending on the season, we may stop at Boulders Beach to view a colony of South African penguins.
+After lunch and free time at Cape Point, we head north along the Indian Ocean side of the peninsula, passing through Simonstown.
+The Dutch founded this town in 1741 as a naval depot, naming it after Simon van der Stel, governor of Cape Colony from 1679 to 1697.
+Today, Simonstown is known for its distinctly English architecture and atmosphere, and hosts the continent's southernmost train station.
+Depending on the season, we may stop at Boulders Beach to observe a colony of South African penguins.

-We complete our loop around the peninsula, past the well-watered eastern slopes of Table Mountain, Constantia, Bishop's Court and the campuses of the University of Cape Town.
-Here we pay a visit to the National Botanical Gardens of Kirstenbosch, with over 4,000 species of indigenous plants (2,600 are endemic to the Cape Peninsula).
-The garden's history dates back to the 1660s, when the first Dutch settlers arrived in the Cape.
-Governor Jan van Riebeeck planted a barrier of Wild Almonds to protect settlers' cattle from the original inhabitants of the area -- and part of this hedge is still in the garden!
+Completing our peninsula loop, we pass the well-watered eastern slopes of Table Mountain, through Constantia, Bishop's Court, and past the University of Cape Town campuses.
+We visit the National Botanical Gardens at Kirstenbosch, home to over 4,000 species of indigenous plants, with 2,600 endemic to the Cape Peninsula.
+The garden's history dates to the 1660s when the first Dutch settlers arrived.
+Governor Jan van Riebeeck planted a barrier of Wild Almonds to protect settlers' cattle from the area's original inhabitants—and part of this historical hedge remains in the garden today.

 Overnight in Cape Town.